yenthusiastic/PiCamCar/README.md

 <b><h3>Attached documents</h3></b>

-Below is the list of all documents and files needed to build the project:
+Below is the list of all documents and files needed to build the project, all can be found under the profect_files folder:

 car_frame_design.pdf